fzhangcode/computational_lab_manual/README.md

 # computational_lab_manual

-We wrote a getting-started file for reproducible research in computational science (computational biology).
+This repo is about detailed steps for reproducible research in computational science including computational biology, immunogenomics, and data management.